Dutch folk dance

-Dutch folk dance are the traditional dances that were performed by the folk.
+Dutch folk dance encompasses traditional dances that were performed by the folk.

-Foreigners and the Dutch, alike, associate Dutch folk dance with clog dancing, though clogs in practice limit the dance moves.
-Therefore, the folk dance is mostly danced in shoes.
-Historically the Dutch danced in shoes as this was part of their Church going clothing.
-Clogs were used for work only.
-On harvest feasts the farmers often did dance on clogs though, as the feast followed the harvest, where they had been wearing clogs.
+While foreigners and the Dutch often associate Dutch folk dance with clog dancing, clogs actually limit the range of dance moves.
+Consequently, the dance is typically performed in shoes.
+Historically, the Dutch folk dance was part of their Church going attire, which included shoes.
+Clogs were reserved for work, but during harvest feasts following the harvest, farmers would dance in clogs, as they had been wearing them throughout the day.

 In the East of the Netherlands dances like Driekusman, Hoksebarger, Veleta, Kruispolka and the Spaanse Wals share the origin with German dances, but some are even danced in countries further away, like Poland and Lithuania.
 Or at least using the same melodies.
 The actual dances may differ.
 The "Veleta" used to be a common dance in many parts of the Netherlands during the 1950s till the 1970s on weddings and even in dancings, just like the ballroom dances Waltz, Quickstep and Tango.

 Nowadays, new folk dances are still being created.
 It concerns new dance moves (patterns) that borrow from the traditional dances.